FRIENDS OF ARATOI FELLOWSHIP (from 2011 - 2016)

 Sponsor: Friends of Aratoi

-2015 - Marie Potter, Multi-media artist, Auckland, who worked with the community to develop words speaking of the Wairarapa.
-She also developed a series to speak of the European settlers' experiences.
-These words 'wrapped' the windows of the Aratoi Museum building complex (including i-Site, Entice Cafe and Aratoi).
+2015 - Marie Potter, Multi-media artist, Auckland, NZ, who worked with the community to develop words speaking of the Wairarapa - she visited schools and ran open days with the public to gather input.
+She also developed and exhibited a series to speak of the European settlers' experiences.
+These words 'wrapped' exterior windows of the Aratoi Museum building complex (including i-Site, Entice Cafe and Aratoi) as part of KOKOMAI 2015.